Configuring IIS to support Estonian Digital ID-card for authentication

 Installing certificate

-Issuing CA certificate OctoX Demo CA 21.11 must be trusted by our IIS server.
-It means it must be in IIS server Trusted Root Certification Authorities container.2
+Issuing CA certificate OctoX Demo CA 21.11 must be trusted by the IIS server.
+It means it must be in the IIS server Trusted Root Certification Authorities container.2

 Issuing root CA certificate in correct container